1666 TEKS header image

 a physical property of matter that causes matter to experience a force when placed in an electromagnetic field, can be positive or negative; like charges repel each other and unlike charges attract each other

-a negatively charged subatomic particle that can be either free (not attached to any atom) or bound to the nucleus of an atom and having negligible mass; determines the chemical reactivity of an element
+a negatively charged subatomic particle that can be either free (not attached to any atom) or bound to the nucleus of an atom and has negligible mass; determines the chemical reactivity of an element

 the system of electrons surrounding the nucleus of an atom